fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 ]
 ```

-Please note that Aqua is strongly typed.
+Please note that Aqua is weakly typed.
 Let's illustrate type checking with a small change to our user data.
 That is, we replace the boolean value _true_  with an int -- a rather common substituion in some programming languages:

 ```bash
 fldist \